adamjnes/CRUISE/README.md

 `$ git clone https://github.com/adamjnes/CRUISE`

-CRUISE reqiurs Python3.
+CRUISE requires Python3.
 In addition to the default libraries, the gffutils package must be installed:

 `$ pip install gffutils`